drclaireslee/WebPage/README.md

 Thank you!

+# Wiggle Room Requirements
+1. API Integration: Leaflet API on the contact page that pulls data from OpenStreetMaps
+2. Security Best Practices: Login page that uses password hashing and validation for all input.

 # Client Folder
-This is where all of the front-end work will be stored (i.e. React, CSS, etc.) using Vite.
+This is where all of the front-end work is stored (i.e. React, CSS, Bootstrap, etc.) using Vite.

 - 12/08/2025:
     - Added Dr. Lee bio back to main page